 Alcoholic and non-alcoholic beverages in Malaysia

 A drink of Malaysians - coffee and tea (teh Tarik and Nescafe Tarik, respectively).
 Tea and coffee are traditionally podslushivaet sugar or condensed milk, and sometimes add spices.
-In Malaysia there is a cult brewing and pouring tea, but don't think it's something like a Japanese tea ceremony.
-Brewing and bottling of tea here may be accompanied by a real show with acrobatics.
+In Malaysia there is a cult brewing and pouring tea, but don't think it's something like Japanese or Chinese tea ceremony, however, brewing and bottling of tea here may be accompanied by a real show with acrobatics.
 There are even contests of skill in the preparation and bottling of tea.
 A Cup of tea or coffee in the café from RM1,2.

 Spirits of the Muslim population of Malaysia are not used and are not welcome.
 Although some Muslims allow themselves to drink local beer, but of course within reason, and never get drunk.
 Given this, spirits are practically not produced, and find them on sale, you can not everywhere.
 Mostly imported alcohol, and its prices are quite biting (except the island of Langkawi and Labuan).

 Much easier with beer and wine, although prices here can not be called democratic.
-The cost of cans of beer in a cafe or restaurant starts from RM 10.
-In the store you can find a small can of beer (0,33 liter) from RM6, but more often a bit more expensive.
+The cost of cans of beer in a cafe or restaurant starts from RM 12 (about $ 3).
+In the store you can find a small can of beer (0,33 liter) of 8 ringgit ($2), but often more expensive.
 Big bottle (is 0,66 litre) is not less than 10 ringgit.
-The wine shop can be purchased from RM25 per bottle, but the store still should be found.
+Wine in the store you can buy from 25 ringgit for a bottle, but the store still should be found.

 The wine is mainly imported from Australia and neighbouring countries.
 Beer is sold both imported and of local production.
 Local beer is not such a bad quality as you might think.

 If you are planning during your trip to visit the island of Langkawi or Labuan, with alcohol you are lucky.
-These Islands are a duty-free area and alcoholic drinks are much cheaper there.
-If you plan to spend vacation in Malaysia on one of these Islands, don't try to buy anything in airport duty-free stores.
+These Islands are a duty-free area and alcoholic beverages and cigarettes are much cheaper there.
+If you are planning to stay in Malaysia on one of these Islands, no need to buy in the airport duty-free stores.
 In Langkawi you can find all the same, but cheaper.
 Beer costs from RM1.6, and 1 liter of liqueur Baileys - RM55.